Financial Aid & Scholarship Search

 Special Transfer Scholarships

-This section provides information about special scholarships.
-Additionally, students should contact the Financial Aid Office of each institution to which they plan to apply for more transfer scholarship information.
+Students should contact the Financial Aid Office of each institution to which they plan to apply for more transfer scholarship information.

 Boren Scholarship – This scholarship provides support for U.S. undergraduates who are studying abroad.

-JKCF Undergraduate Transfer - This program awards scholarships worth up to $30,000 each to students and recent alumni from community colleges or two-year institutions.
+Jack Kent Cooke Foundation Undergraduate Transfer - This program awards scholarships to students and recent alumni from community colleges or two-year institutions.

 University System of Maryland - Regents Scholarships - The Regents offers a variety of scholarships; many cover the full cost of attending of one of the eleven schools in its system.